EXCLUSIVE-Mexico's government readying roughly $5 bln Pemex lifeline, source says

 In the past two years, the government of President Andres Manuel Lopez Obrador has injected billions of dollars in capital in the loss-making company and reduced its tax burden.

-The source, who has direct knowledge of the matter but declined to be identified, said the tax reduction will be applied on a monthly basis and be separate from the profit sharing rate (DUC) that was already reduced from 58% to 54% for this year.
+The source, who has direct knowledge of the matter but declined to be identified, said the tax reduction will be applied on a monthly basis and be separate from the already reduced profit sharing rate (DUC) from 58% to 54% for this year.

 Neither Pemex nor the finance ministry immediately responded to a request for comment.
 Earlier on Thursday, Lopez Obrador said a new agreement will come into force to further reduce the tax burden on Pemex, but he gave no details.